kvn8888/NootropicResearch/Nootropics/Adderall.md

 Bing: *It releases these neurotransmitters from synaptic vesicles via vesicular monoamine transporter*

-Amphetamine increases neurotransmitter levels my stimulating their release from neurons and blocking their reuptake.
+Amphetamine increases neurotransmitter levels by stimulating their release from neurons and blocking their reuptake.

 Amphetamine inhibits [[monoamine oxidase]], an enzyme that breaks down these monoamine neurotransmitters